thej950/Ansible_TF/readme.md

-# this code will setup ansible cluster with one controller and two worker machinens
+### This project will setup ansible cluster with one controller and two worker machinens using terraform
 ### **1. Pre-requisites**

 #### **1.1 Install Required Tools**